kirame09/sparkpost-api-documentation/services/suppression-list.md

 In addition to the list entry attributes, the response body also includes `created` and `updated` timestamps.

 ##### Searching with Subaccounts:
 Please provide the X-MSYS-SUBACCOUNT header when performing a lookup on a specific suppression list.
-If performing a lookup on the master account suppression list, use a value of 0 for the header; otherwise, use the subaccount's ID to perform a lookup on a subaccount suppression list.
-If the X-MSYS-SUBACCOUNT header is not provided, a search will be performed across all subaccount and the master account suppression lists.
+- Use a value of 0 to only search against the master account suppression list.
+- Use the subaccount's ID to perform a lookup on a specific subaccount suppression list.

+If the X-MSYS-SUBACCOUNT header is not provided, a search will be performed across the master account and all subaccount suppression lists.
 Searches across multiple lists can return out of date results, with a delay of up to 20 minutes.
-Searches against a specific list are not affected by this delay and return up to date information.
-If you do not take advantage of SparkPost's subaccounts feature, you do not need to provide the X-MSYS-SUBACCOUNT header in order to perform the lookup with up to date results.
+Searches against a specific list are not affected by this delay and return up-to-date information.
+If you do not take advantage of SparkPost's subaccounts feature, you do not need to provide the X-MSYS-SUBACCOUNT header in order to receive up-to-date results.

 + Parameters
   + recipient_email (required, string, `rcpt@example.com`) ...
 Recipient email address